As modern work environments evolve, async collaboration has become essential.

 It's handy for important stuff too, like discussing sensitive topics, giving feedback, doing performance reviews, or brainstorming a bunch of ideas at once.
 When a project is moving fast, a Zoom meeting can get everyone on the same page.
 And in a crisis, you gotta act fast, so synchronous communication is a lifesaver.

-But here's the thing - it can be a bit of a time-drain when:
+It can be a bit of a time drain when:

 The trick?